shiroyuki/com.shiroyuki.www/docs/source/misc/resume.rst

 *Waterloo, Ontario, Canada (July 2008 - March 2, 2010)*

-Primal Inc., formerly known as Primal Fusion, is a software company specialized in Semantic web technology that organizes massive information on the Internet.

-- Prototype and develop applications and internal libraries based on Primal's sematic technology.
+- Prototype and develop applications and internal libraries based on Primal's semantic technology.
 - Ensure the quality of the releases and coordinate with IT department in the deployment process.
-- Additionally maintain the corporate website and the corporate blog (Wordpress).
+- Maintain the corporate website and the corporate blog (Wordpress).
 - Use Agile/SCRUM methedology in the development process.

 Ad hoc assignments